navasmontilla/CAELUM/.github/PULL_REQUEST_TEMPLATE/PR_template.md

 - [ ] I have tested the changes locally
 - [ ] Documentation has been updated accordingly
 - [ ] The `autotest.py` script has been run and no errors are reported.
-- [ ] The pull request is ready for review

 ## 📸 Screenshots (if needed)